RedHatNordicsSA/linux4win/content/assign1.md

 ## Create a "golden image" using Image-builder
-To start this out we need to add the image-builder application to cockpit.
+To start this out we need to add the image-builder application.
 This is done at the Applications part of the menu on your left.
 Locate the **Image Builder** entry and install it.
 It may alresdy be installed

 So now click on the image to goto the Image-builder it is located below the image for the system we are using.